shamanec/GADS/README.md

 ### Start MongoDB instance
 The project uses MongoDB for syncing devices info between providers and GADS UI.
-1. Execute `docker run -d --restart-always --name mongodb -p 27017:27017 mongo:6.0`.
+1. Execute `docker run -d --restart=always --name mongodb -p 27017:27017 mongo:6.0`.
 This will pull the official MongoDB 6.0 image from Docker Hub and start a container binding ports `27017` for the MongoDB instance.
 2. You can use MongoDB Compass or another tool to access the db.

 ### Setup config.json